UYildiz12/llm-robotics-intro-psych/README.md

    ```
 4. Navigate to the `Week-1/Notebooks` folder and open any notebook.

+## Curriculum (subject to change)

+1- Python and colab basics, function calling, Using FC to control robots simulated enviroments
+2- Interaction design, prompting techniques, choosing right models and parsing for interactions
+3- Multimodal integration, realtime APIs and how to work with them, speech to speech systems
+4- Defensive LLM programming, Dspy for robustness, handling context windows in interactions
+5- Review, Trying your systems with Pepper

 ## License

 All course materials are provided for educational use only.